Ph.D., Purdue University, 1993

 Interests: Skeletal Biology, Dental Anthropology, Forensic Anthropology

 I teach undergraduate and graduate courses in bioanthropology.
 My area of research is human skeletal biology.
 My research has focused on the bioarchaeology and population distance studies of Native American populations from the proto-contact period of the southeast US and the pre-contact period of Central California.

-I have been at SF State since 1998.
-Before coming to SF State I taught at Minnesota State University, Moorhead (1994-1998), Indiana University (1992-1994), and Purdue University (1991-1992).
-I earned my Ph.D. from Purdue University in 1993 (dissertation: Morphological Variation of the Late Precontact and Contact Period Guale) where I studied under Clark Larsen and Richard Blanton.
-My M.A.
-(1989) is from Northern Illinois University (thesis: Dental Variation of Native Populations from Northern Spanish Florida) where I studied under Clark Larsen and Dan Gebo, and my B.A.
-(1985) is from University of North Carolina where I studied under R. Dale McCall.
+Mark has been at SF State since 1998.
+Before coming to SF State he taught at Minnesota State University, Moorhead (1994-1998), Indiana University (1992-1994), and Purdue University (1991-1992).
+He earned my Ph.D. from Purdue University in 1993 (dissertation: Morphological Variation of the Late Precontact and Contact Period Guale) where he studied under Clark Larsen and Richard Blanton.
+Mark's M.A.
+(1989) is from Northern Illinois University (thesis: Dental Variation of Native Populations from Northern Spanish Florida) where he studied under Clark Larsen and Dan Gebo, and his B.A.
+(1985) is from University of North Carolina where he studied under R. Dale McCall.